TheOdinProject/curriculum/ruby/object_oriented_programming_basics/managing_ruby_projects.md

    2.5.4
 ```

-<span id="gemfile">There's not much in those, but as you can see,</span> the `Gemfile` has information on where to get the gems from and what gems are required.
+There's not much in those, but as you can see, the `Gemfile` has information on where to get the gems from and what gems are required.

 The `"~> 1.1"` is a version constraint, particularly a pessimistic constraint.
 It relies on semantic versioning.